 Not sure?
 Ask us.

 How long a slide runs depends on the number of requests we have.
 For instance, if you're in a department and submit five slides to advertise courses, we might alternate them in the lineup.

 The best way to think of this content is a billboard: something eye catching that people can read and understand at a glance.
 It doesn't tell the whole story - but it's enough to get you interested in learning more.

 Slides typically display for between 20-30 seconds and are often seen at a distance.
 It's enough to make an impression and raise awareness.

 - The screens have a 16:9 aspect ratio - 1920 pixels wide by 1080 pixels high, or 1280 pixels wide by 720 tall.

 - Images can be in .png or .jpg format.

 - Use a meaningful image.

-You can use the PowerPoint template linked above or create slides with Canva and Adobe Creative Suite.
+You can use the PowerPoint template or create slides with Canva and Adobe Creative Suite.
 (If you're not sure how to export or convert a slide, we can help.)

 Do you need to use official fonts and colours?
 The brand guidelines are important for public-facing content, but we can be flexible for our internal audience.